 This family festival at Norskedalen Nature & Heritage Center, in the coulees near La Crosse, features the best of Scandinavian culture: food, music and crafts.
 For children, there will be a visit from the trolls by the bridge, fjord horses and a scavenger hunt.

 This big fair in the Custer Avenue-Main Street shopping district features 250 artists, 50 variety performers, a medicine show, powwow dancing, children's activities and music on two stages.

 Watch or enter the cardboard-boat races on Main Beach, where prizes are awarded in many categories.

-This Fox River town on the western edge of Chicago offers music, a zipline, a carnival, a Swedish cottage walk and a big parade at 1 p.m.
+This Fox River town on the western edge of Chicago offers music, a carnival, a Swedish cottage walk and a big parade at 1 p.m.
 Sunday.

 Listen to jazz in Mears Park, in St. Paul's Lowertown.
 Headliners include Michael Franti, pianist Ellis Marsalis, trombonist Delfeayo Marsalis and guitarists Russell Malone and John Pizzarelli.

 There's music, an arts and crafts fair and, on Sunday, a parade followed by a water-ski show on Lake Pepin, where water-skiing was invented.

 This big, juried arts fair at Western Gateway Park downtown includes street theater, live music and a film festival.